 With a flood of 1,500 new requests for intervention in human rights violations coming in every year by handwritten letters, postcards, telephone calls and email, the content at the Inter-American Commission on Human Rights (IACHR) piles up quickly.
+Those pleas come in four languages from 35 different countries and nongovernmental organizations and get added to a backlog of 7,000 cases currently under review.

 That was the scene at IACHR's headquarters in Washington, D.C., last year.
 Because of that, the IACHR turned to Oracle content management to unravel the chaos.